THIS OR THAT

 Kim has covered the gamut from forest fires, the 35W Minneapolis bridge collapse to traveling with a local civil rights leader all the way to Washington D.C. for President Obama’s Inauguration.
 Kim’s thirst to cover the big political stories is partly what led her to Iowa just in time for the 2012 Republican Presidential caucuses where Kim produced and anchored a live newscast from caucus headquarters, giving viewers the latest numbers on the fly.

 Kim is a big believer is giving back.
-When she’s not working in the newsroom, you can find her volunteering with one of her favorite charities: the American Cancer Society or in a classroom inspiring youth through Junior Achievement and Big Brothers Big Sisters.
+When she’s not working in the newsroom, you can find her volunteering with one of her favorite charities: the Minnesota Ovarian Cancer Alliance or the American Cancer Society.

 She also craves the outdoors.
 So if you see her on the running trail, ski slopes or sipping a hoppy IPA on an outdoor patio, make sure to say hi!
 Kim is always looking for great story ideas.
 You can contact her at firstname.lastname@example.org.

 As a principal, it can be hard to track down Gail Wolfe buzzing throughout the halls of Christian Heritage Academy.

 March is typically a quiet time for deals, but you can still save on cruises and luggage.